efung/gnufmuffin.com/colophon.md

 # Hosting

 This site was originally managed using [Blogger][] and hosted at a
 <code>blogspot.com</code> domain.
+In August 2014, I converted it
-Now, it is a static site generated
+to a static site generated
 using [Jekyll][] hosted on [GitHub Pages][] at a custom domain registered at [Hover][].
 Images continue to be stored on [Flickr][], and video content on [YouTube][].